 There are a lot of incorrect statistics about deadly dog attacks pinned on dogs which have been tagged as pit bulls.
 These inaccurate data are spread by the internet, the media, and by city councils in most countries like the USA.

-21. Pit Bulls account for 65% of fatal dog attacks – This statistics is false and obtained by classifying all dog bite-related incidents to the 4 unique pit bull type breeds, the 20+ bully-type breeds which are misidentified as pit bulls, and other different mixed dog breeds mislabeled as pit bulls.
+21. Pit Bulls account for 65% of fatal dog attacks – This statistic is false and obtained by classifying all dog bite-related incidents to the 4 unique pit bull type breeds, the 20+ bully-type breeds that are misidentified as pit bulls and other different mixed dog breeds mislabeled as pit bulls.
 (PitBullInfo)

 23. 60% of pit bull-type dogs are misidentified – This often leads to inaccurate information being spread by the media and inaccurate dog bite statistics.
 (PitBullInfo)